tc-gmu/ECE508_Spring_2021_Group_2_project/src/README.md

 This is all of the code and data need to run the Group 2 Spring 2021 final project demonstration system.

 Folders:
+1. AWS_Cloud_Server: Contains the files needed to setup training data repository

-1. BLE_Process_and_sensor: Contains the machine learning device software was run on Nano 33 BLE Sense
+3. BLE_Process_and_sensor: Contains the machine learning device software was run on Nano 33 BLE Sense

 2. WiFi_Sensor_Consumer: Contains the Gateway device software was run on ESP8266.
 To compile you will need a DO_NOT_CHECK_IN.h see below